Clearing Up Misconceptions about Spray Foam Insulation

 Misconception: Spraying Foam Insulation on the Roof Deck Ruins the Shingles

-“It’s been scientifically proven that the temp of the shingles rises only a couple of degrees when there is an unvented attic compared to a vented attic,” said Garry Barlow, estimator at RetroFoam of Michigan.
-“If we lived in a southern state it has been proven that the longevity of the shingle did diminish by only one year.
-In the northern states there was no difference in the life span of the shingles.”
+“It’s been scientifically proven that the temp of the shingles rises only a couple of degrees when there is an unvented attic compared to a vented attic,” said Garry Barlow, project manager at RetroFoam of Michigan.
+“If we lived in a southern state, it has been proven that the longevity of the shingle did diminish by only one year.
+In the northern states, there was no difference in the life span of the shingles.”

 RELATED: What is a Hot Roof?

 Misconception: The Spray Foam Will Smell for Years

 It’s important to know exactly what your contractor is spraying in your home and that they are an experienced foam insulation contractor.

 The materials used by RetroFoam of Michigan have little to no odor, but there are products out there that have an odor.